Moncton: Health facilities

 A cardiac cath lab is being studied for the hospital and a new PET/CT scanner has been installed.
 A$75 million expansion for ambulatory care, expanded surgery suites, and medical training is currently under construction.
 The hospital is also the location of the Atlantic Cancer Research Institute.
 This hospital is managed by francophone Vitalité Health Network.

-The internal working languages of the hospitals are English for the Moncton Hospital (Horizon Health Network) and French for the Dumont Hospital (Vitalité).
-However both health networks and their hospitals are required to provide services to the public in both official languages, in accordance with the New Brunswick Official Languages Act.

 Transportation

 Air

 Moncton is served by the Greater Moncton Roméo LeBlanc International Airport (YQM).
-It was renamed for former Canadian Governor-General (and native son) Roméo LeBlanc in 2016.
-A new airport terminal with an international arrivals area was opened in 2002 by Her Majesty Queen Elizabeth II.
+It was renamed for former Canadian Governor General (and native son) Roméo LeBlanc in 2016.
+A new airport terminal with an international arrivals area was opened in 2002 by Queen Elizabeth II.
 The GMIA handles about 677,000 passengers per year, making it the second busiest airport in the Maritimes in terms of passenger volume.
 The GMIA is the 10th busiest airport in Canada in terms of freight.
-Regular scheduled destinations include Halifax, Montreal, Ottawa, and Toronto.
-Scheduled service providers include Air Canada, Air Canada Rouge, Westjet and Porter Airlines.
-Seasonal direct air service is provided to destinations in Cuba, Mexico, the Dominican Republic, Jamaica, and Florida, with operators including Sunwing Airlines, Air Transat, and Westjet.
 FedEx, UPS, and Purolator all have their Atlantic Canadian air cargo bases at the facility.
 The GMIA is the home of the Moncton Flight College; the largest pilot training institution in Canada, and is also the base for the regional RCMP air service, the New Brunswick Air Ambulance Service and the regional Transport Canada hangar and depot.

-There is a second smaller aerodrome near Elmwood Drive.
-McEwen Airfield (CCG4) is a private airstrip used for general aviation.
-Skydive Moncton operates the province's only nationally certified sports parachute club out of this facility.
+There is a private aerodrome in the north of the city, McEwen Airfield (CCG4), used for general aviation.

 The Moncton Area Control Centre is one of only seven regional air traffic control centres in Canada.
 This centre monitors over 430,000 flights a year, 80% of which are either entering or leaving North American airspace.

 Highways

 Moncton lies on Route 2 of the Trans-Canada Highway, which leads to Nova Scotia in the east and to Fredericton and Quebec in the west.
-Route 15 intersects Route 2 at the eastern outskirts of Moncton, heads northeast leading to Shediac and northern New Brunswick, Route 16 connects to route 15 at Shediac and leads to Port Elgin and Prince Edward Island.
+Route 15 intersects Route 2 at the eastern outskirts of Moncton, heads northeast leading to Shediac and northern New Brunswick, Route 16 connects to route 15 at Shediac and leads to Strait Shores and Prince Edward Island.
 Route 1 intersects Route 2 approximately 15 km west of the city and leads to Saint John and the U.S. border.
 Wheeler Boulevard (Route 15) serves as an internal ring road, extending from the Petitcodiac River Causeway to Dieppe before exiting the city and heading for Shediac.
 Inside the city it is an expressway bounded at either end by traffic circles.